Fabienne Dongus

-Fabienne Dongus (born 11 May 1994) is a German footballer who plays as a midfielder for 1899 Hoffenheim and the Germany women's national team.
+Fabienne Dongus (born 11 May 1994) is a German footballer who plays as a midfielder for TSG Hoffenheim and the Germany women's national team.

 Career

 Dongus made her international debut for Germany in a friendly on 10 April 2021, coming on as a substitute in the 73rd minute for Sara Däbritz against Australia.
 The home match finished as a 5–2 win for Germany.